CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 **BRAHMA** Lets look at implementing this in APL.

-**BRAHMA** I'll approach this in 3 parts, first make sure the parsing of digits and letter happens, then look at parsing multiple elements and finally look at parsing nested arrays.
+**BRAHMA** I'll approach this in 3 parts, first make sure the parsing of digits and letter happens, then look at parsing multiple elements and finally arrive at parsing nested arrays.

 ```apl
 ⍝ TODO